-- ► To view incidents:

-- To view a specific incident, enter the ID number and click Search.

-- To view the complete list, click Show All.
+- To view a specific incident, enter the ID number and click Search. - To view the complete list, click Show All.

 The incident report

 You can sort on any column by clicking on the small triangle next to the column heading.